mendix/docs/content/refguide/native-styling-refguide.md

 | `image`     | This has all ImageStyle properties. |       |
 | `imageDisabled` | Same properties as `image` | Overrides `image` styles if the image has an on click action and the action cannot be executed or is disabled during action. |

 The default class to style all static image styles is named `Image`.
-Please note that images loaded from the model are styled with `NativeDynamicImage` as described in the [Image Viewer](#image-viewer) section below.
+Please note that images loaded from the model are styled with `NativeDynamicImage` as described in the [Dynamic Image Viewer](#image-viewer) section below.

 ### 4.3 Page Title